 ii Trends, developments and strategies

 State aid rules are enforced at the European level by the European Commission and the Court of Justice of the European Union.
-In 2019, the Commission made 32 decisions on measures implemented by France; 31 of them were decisions not to raise objections and one was a negative decision ordering recovery.
+In 2020, the Commission made 51 decisions on measures implemented by France, and none was a negative decision ordering recovery.

-In 2019, the FCA issued 269 merger review decisions under Articles L.430-1 to L.430-10 of the French Commercial Code, which shows a significant increase of transactional activity compared to previous years (235 decisions in 2018, 236 in 2017 and 230 in 2016).
-All were Phase 1 clearance decisions, among which seven were granted subject to commitments and none subject to injunctions.
-In addition, the FCA also issued a decision reviewing commitments and injunctions relating to a transaction it had previously cleared.22
+In 2020, the FCA issued 196 merger review decisions under Articles L 430-1 to L 430-10 of the French Code of Commerce, which shows a significant decrease of transactional activity compared to previous years, probably caused by the covid-19 health crisis (269 decisions in 2019, 235 decisions in 2018, 236 in 2017).
+One hundred and ninety-two were Phase 1 clearance decisions, of which 10 were granted subject to commitments and none subject to injunctions.

 i Significant cases